bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_vectors.md

 \end{equation}

 ### Covariance
-Previously, we have introduced the variance of a univariate random variable as the variance.
+Previously, we have introduced the second centralized moment of a univariate random variable as the variance.
 While the variance denotes the spread in the univariate case, it has a different meaning in the multivariate case.
 Have a look at Fig. 1, where two contour plots are shown for two distinct multivariate Gaussian probability density functions.
 The exact mathematical description of a multivariate Gaussian probability density function is introduced <a href="../mathematicalbackground_probability_families/#the-normal-or-gaussian-mathcalnmu-sigma2-distribution">here</a>.

 <div style="max-width: 900px; margin: auto">
   <figure>